Pakistan Quarters

-There are several ethnic groups including Muhajirs, Punjabis, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras Ismailis and Christians.
+There are several ethnic groups including Muhajirs, Sindhis, Punjabis, Saraikis, Pashtuns, Balochis, Memons, Bohras Ismailis and Christians.

 Claims & hardships

 Residents of Government colonies, including Pakistan Quarters have been demanding ownership on the basis of longstanding occupation.
-In 2003 representatives of Government colonies through a press conference at Karachi Press Club condemned the eviction notices for dislodging retired government servants and the heirs of the employees who died during their services or after retirement.
-They demanded allotment of land of housing units at a reasonable price for the transfer of ownership to occupants most of them were children of founders of Pakistan.
+In 2003, representatives of Government colonies through a press conference at Karachi Press Club condemned the eviction notices for dislodging retired government servants and the heirs of the employees who died during their services or after retirement.
+They demanded allotment of land of housing units at a reasonable price for the transfer of ownership to occupants, most of them were children of the founders of Pakistan.

-Earlier to 2008 Housing Ministry has twice moved its summary to the Federal Cabinet for awarding ownership rights to people living in government colonies in Karachi and sector G-6 of Islamabad, which were rejected.
+Going back to 2008, Housing Ministry has twice moved its summary to the Federal Cabinet for awarding ownership rights to people living in government colonies in Karachi and sector G-6 of Islamabad, which were rejected.

-The residents of Government colonies had raised their complaints about the encroachments and influence of land mafia for decades.
+The residents of Government colonies had made their complaints about the encroachments and influence of land mafia for decades.
 Reportedly not only the land grabbers but also the concerned offices have provided houses on rent and sold an illegally constructed house or shop.
 According to a surveyor report published in the print media, besides encroachments, detail of residents was depicted as: